Making disks available on your own machine

 muj_stroj# umount /mnt/fi-home

-In the case of Samba configuration problems, you can also test the connection functionality by using the command
+In case of problems with Samba configuration, the functionality of the connection can be tested by the command

-mount you can also connect a folder with the home directory and the profile of Windows faculty machines.
-Please specify the remote directory
+mount you can also mount a folder with the home directory and profile of faculty Windows machines.
+Specify as the remote directory